HARRY VOLD RODEO COMPANY - STOCK CONTRACTOR

 Harry Vold was born in 1924 on a ranch just outside of Ponoka, Alberta, Canada.
-Ninety years later, he is still running one of the largest stock contracting companies in North America.
-The Harry Vold Rodeo Company, now based in southern Colorado, produces rodeos in seven states annually and also provides bucking stock for over 100 rodeo performances each year, Vold is one of only two stock contractors to provide stock to all 54 National Finals Rodeos.
+The Harry Vold Rodeo Company, based in southern Colorado, produces rodeos in seven states annually and also provides bucking stock for over 100 rodeo performances each year, Vold is one of only two stock contractors to provide stock to all 54 National Finals Rodeos.

 Known as "Duke of the Chutes", Vold has raised some of the most acclaimed animals in the Professional Rodeo Cowboy Association.
 Including 1976 Bronc of the Year "Sarcee Sorrell," 1976 Bull of the Year "Panda" 1978 and 1979 bronc of the Year " Angel Sings ", 1979 and 1980 Bull of the Year "777" , 1981 Bronc of the Year "Rusty" , 1983 Fighting Bull of the Year and Hall of Fame Inductee "Crooked Nose" 1986 Bronc of the Year "Wrangler Savy", 1991,1992,1993 Bronc of the Year "Bobby Jo Skoal" and 2010 Saddle Bronc of the Year "Painted Valley".

-Harry Vold raises approximately 35 colts and 15 bulls every year on his 30,000 acre ranch located 25 miles southeast of Pueblo, Colorado.
-Over the years he has established a select herd of brood mares and cows that are proven producers.
+Harry Vold Rodeo Company raises approximately 35 colts and 15 bulls every year on his 30,000 acre ranch located 25 miles southeast of Pueblo, Colorado.
+For many years, Harry and his family established a select herd of brood mares and cows that are proven producers.
 His extensive breeding experience allows him to concentrate on quality not quantity, resulting in a higher percentage of success in his "born to buck "breeding program.